-The Program Master Schedule for the Central Subway Project now shows no buffer float and a forecast RSD two months later than planned.
-An approved, fully updated 1300 Contract schedule still is not available to be incorporated into the master schedule, although the latest master schedule incorporates progress through February 2015.
-SFMTA reports that the contractor's latest approved schedule update indicates six months of delay to the 1300 Contract.
+The Program Master Schedule for the Central Subway Project now shows no buffer float and a forecast RSD five months later than planned.
+An approved, updated 1300 Contract schedule is now available and has been incorporated into the master schedule, with the latest master schedule incorporating progress through August 2015.
+SFMTA reports that the contractor's latest approved schedule update indicates ten months of delay to the 1300 Contract.
+SFMTA has also stated that they are pursuing further discussions regarding schedule logic in the latest schedule update from TPC that may reduce the amount of delay currently being shown.
 The agreed level of schedule contingency after demobilization of the tunnel work is 6.0 months.
-In the opinion of the PMOC, SFMTA needs to identify at least eight months of time savings for the remaining work in the CSP in order to provide sufficient schedule float to provide reasonable assurance of on-time completion of the project.
+In the opinion of the PMOC, SFMTA needs to identify at least 11 months of time savings for the remaining work in the CSP in order to have sufficient schedule float to provide reasonable assurance of on-time completion of the project.